josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The `catchError` intercepts service errors, prepares an error message, and returns the placeholder value on the success channel.
 It must wait a tick to set the `errorMessage` in order to avoid updating that message twice in the same change detection cycle.

-These are all features you'll want to test.
+These are all features you will want to test.

 #### Testing with a spy